Skythrew/musicology/README.md

-# musicology
+# Musicology

-A description of this project.
+A beautiful, feature-rich and performant Youtube Music client for GNOME.